Ghini/ghini.desktop/doc/use_cases-jbq.rst

 taxonomy
 ^^^^^^^^^^^^^^^^^^^^

+..  admonition:: Orchidaceae taxonomic complexity
+    :class: toggle

-- At the JBQ, we work most of all with orchids, family Orchidaceae, one of the largest plant families, with no less than 850 genera, organized —according to Dressler— in approximately 70 subtribes, 22 tribes, 5 subfamilies.
+       At the JBQ, we work most of all with orchids, family Orchidaceae, one of the largest plant families, with no less than 850 genera, organized —according to Dressler— in approximately 70 subtribes, 22 tribes, 5 subfamilies.
 How we represent this information is not obvious and needs be explained.

-  ..  admonition:: Details
-      :class: toggle

        The taxonomy of the Orchidaceae family is continuously being reviewed.
        Genera get added, refused, reorganized, recognized as synonyms, some taxonomists prefer grouping species or genera in a new way, others split them again and differently, botanists of different nationalities may have different views on the matter.
 All this sounds very complex and specialistic, but it's part of our daily routine, and it can all be stored in our Ghini database.

 - identifying at rank Genus, or Family